-With OpenGL Vizserver, you can interact with images and three-dimensional models utilizing the capabilities of a remote Silicon Graphics Onyx2 or SGI Onyx 3000 InfiniteReality server.
-OpenGL Vizserver transmits rendered images over a high-speed data pipe, running OpenGL applications with large RGB datasets at up to 30 Hz.
-Using your local workstation, you can take advantage of an Onyx2 or Onyx 3000 InfiniteReality server without leaving your desk.
+OpenGL Vizserver transmits rendered images over a high-speed data pipe, running OpenGL applications with large RGB datasets at up to 20 Hz.
+Using your local workstation, you can take advantage of any of the above mentioned servers without leaving your desk.